 - Preheat your oven to 425 degrees F.

-- Cool 15 minutes before slicing.
+- Cool 15 minutes before cutting into squares.